RDA-DMP-Common/RDA-DMP-Common-Standard/rda_dmp_common_standard_doc_generator/README.md

 # RDA DMP Common Standard Documentation Generator

-A utility, written in `Go`, for generating the Web documentation of the RDA DMP Common Standard.
+A utility, written in `Go`, for generating the Web documentation of the GCWG-RDA maDMP Standard.
 This utility uses the sources held in a set of [5 Google Spreadsheets](https://docs.google.com/spreadsheets/u/1/d/1UatNC3r3skKjy2vGK1sysk6vKGD1F9v8YgdinyGMx7U/edit#gid=1487393314) which are "published" in `CSV` format at the URLs listed in the config file: [config.yaml](config.yaml), and creates the resulting documentation as a file called "README.md" which is, by default, written into the `output` folder.

-Written by Paul Walk (paul@paulwalk.net)
+Written by Paul Walk (paul@paulwalk.net)\
+Revised by Esther Liu (esther.liu@uwaterloo.ca)

 ## Prerequisites